 - Utilize advanced firewall technology including WAF (Web Access Firewalls) to front-end web-based applications, to minimize the impact of vulnerabilities in underlying software;

 - Leverage encryption right down to record level;

 - Accept that it's only a matter of time before someone breaches your defenses, plan for it.
 Architect all systems to minimize the impact should it happen.

 - Strong change control process, with weekly patch management cycle;

 - Maintain offline copies of your data, to mitigate risk of cloud service collapse, or malicious attack that wipes your cloud environment;

 - Contract with 24x7 security monitoring services that have an incident response component.

 Anthony Dezilva is an Information Security/Assurance Leader (CISO), Global Management Executive, and Educator.
-As a Business Development Manager of Security Services at phoenixNAP, he is helping take cloud security to the next level.
+As a Development Manager of Security Services at phoenixNAP, he is helping take cloud security to the next level.

 Interested in learning more about cloud security?
 Join our webinar with VMware and Intel to find out how you can make your company battle-ready!